 Monique Galvão is quickly establishing herself as an up and coming leading mezzo-soprano.
 She has been praised for her "stunning vocalism” and "fearless acting" by Voce de Meche and fascinating dark color" by Parterre Box.

 Last season, Monique debuted as Giovanna Seymour in Donizetti's Anna Bolena and also performed the role of Bianca in Britten’s The Rape of Lucretia with the Academy of Vocal Arts.
-Additionally Ms. Galvão performed in concert with guest artists Nadine Sierra and SeokJong Baek with Classic Lyric Arts in New York City as well as in concert with Opera Philadelphia “Festival O”performing excerpts as the composer in Strauss’ Ariadne auf Naxos.
+Additionally Ms. Galvão performed in concert with guest artists Nadine Sierra and SeokJong Baek with Classic Lyric Arts in New York City as well as in concert with Opera Philadelphia “Festival O” performing excerpts as the Componist in Strauss’ Ariadne auf Naxos.

 Highlights of 2023-2024 season include her role debut as Carmen in Peter Brook's La Tragédie de Carmen with Chautauqua Opera Company as well as concert performances with the Chautauqua Symphony Orchestra.
 In 2022-2023 she performed her debut of the traditional staging of Bizet’s Carmen at the Miami Music Festival.